Over the years, cycling changed the way of training considerably, now everyone recommends training with potentiometer.

-It is perhaps one of the most important metrics, according to the rule, all things being equal, the cyclist with the highest power / weight ratio will be the fastest.
+It's perhaps one of the most important metrics, according to the rule, all other things being equal, the rider with the highest power-to-weight ratio will be the fastest.

-Simply put, it is the amount of energy it produces per kilogram of body weight.
+Simply put, it is the amount of energy you produce per kilogram of body weight.
 The higher the number, the stronger you will be.